AndrewCRMartin/absplit/src/README.md

 Currently fails on

 ../../AbDb2/samples/pdb6bpe.ent
-as it doesn't recognize chain I as an antibody
+as it doesn't recognize chain I as an antibody (it has an NTer truncation)

-We need to get initial sequence data from the SEQRES records!

-We need to test on a scFv
+The code in the UseSeqres branch is a start to fix this and reads the sequence from the SEQRES records.
+However it needs to sort out the correct offsets into the PDB linked list (assumed to be the same as the sequence data)